hkoketsu/Rabbit-Rocket/Rabbit Rocket/README.txt

 How to play:

-Open SpaceGame.class -> Set the difficulty level -> Press the button
+Open RabbitRocket.jar -> Set the difficulty level -> Press the button

 Movement: